-The Trustee of the Pension and Assurance Scheme for Lay Employees of the Methodist Church (the "Scheme") is required to produce a yearly statement to set out how, and the extent to which, the Trustee has followed the voting and engagement policies in its Statement of Investment Principles ("SIP") during the year.
+The Trustee of the Methodist Ministers' Pension Scheme (the "Scheme") is required to produce a yearly statement to set out how, and the extent to which, the Trustee has followed the voting and engagement policies in its Statement of Investment Principles ("SIP") during the year.
 This is provided in Section 1 below.

-The Statement is also required to include a description of the voting behaviour during the year by, and on behalf of, trustee (including the most significant votes cast by trustee or on their behalf) and state any use of the services of a proxy voter during that year.
-This is provided in Section 3 below.
+The Statement is also required to include a description of the voting behaviour during the year by, and on behalf of, trustees (including the most significant votes cast by trustees or on their behalf) and state any use of the services of a proxy voter during that year.
+This is provided in Section 3.